-1. On-farm diversification is critical to economically sustainable agriculture in Ontario.
+Principle 1: On-farm diversification is critical to economically sustainable agriculture in Ontario.
 On-farm diversification helps to keep farmers on the land, helps to sustain the industry, improves income streams, and provides employment opportunities for the local community.

-2. Local agriculture and locally available produce is good for the health of the community and good for the local economy.

-Locally produced products are fresher, often taste better and can help establish a connection between consumers and food production.
-It also provides jobs and contributes to the economy.
+Principle 2: Local agriculture and locally available produce is good for the health of the community and good for the local economy.
+Locally produced and available produce is fresher, often tastes better and can help establish a connection between consumers and food production.
+It also provides job opportunities and contributes to a diverse agricultural economy.

-3. Protection of agricultural land is good.
+Principle 3: Protection of agricultural land is good.
 Much effort has been exerted to protect the province's remaining prime and speciality farmland.
-There must be adequate economic support to ensure the long-term prosperity of the farm industry.
+It is also critically important that there be adequate economic support to ensure the long-term viability and prosperity of the farm industry.

-4. An evolving definition of agriculture is good.

-Farmers have many opportunities to pursue new diversified initiatives.
+Principle 4: An evolving definition of agriculture is good.
+There is considerable opportunity for farmers to pursue new diversified initiatives.
 Continue to expand upon the definition of agriculture in a way that maintains the connection to farms and farming.

-5. A connection to agriculture is good.
+Principle 5: A connection to agriculture is good.
 As long as the proposed use has clear connections to the farm, there may be additional economic opportunities.
-Direct farm marketing and agri-tourism can help farmers remain economically viable
+Direct farm marketing and agri-tourism are mechanisms by which some farmers are able to economically survive.

-6. Flexibility is good.
+Principle 6: Flexibility is good.
 Wherever possible, use as-of-right zoning to permit a wider range of agricultural-related and on-farm diversified uses.
 For uses with an indirect connection to agriculture, official plans can provide evaluation criteria for zoning applications.

-7. Clarity is good.
+Principle 7: Clarity is good.
 At times planning policies have been subject to differing interpretations.
 To the degree possible, definitions and policy should be clearly presented.

-8. Compatibility between different land uses is good.

-Although this will vary, there is a need to ensure that agricultural-related and on-farm diversified uses are appropriately integrated into the current zoning and planning framework.
+Principle 8: Compatibility between different land uses is good.
+Although this will vary. there is a need to ensure that agricultural-related and on-farm diversified uses are appropriately integrated into the current zoning and planning framework.

-9. Fairness in the property tax system is good.
+Principle 9: Fairness in the property tax system is good.
 On-farm diversification is about providing farmers with more opportunities.
 The property tax system should support the agricultural nature of agriculture-related and on-farm diversified uses.

-10. Recognizing different geographies is good.
+Principle 10: Recognizing different geographies is good.
 Communities will benefit from policy that addresses the diverse local needs across Ontario.